 Essays are always written in paragraph form and lengthier papers (15 pages or more) are sometimes divided into sub-headings to indicate the transition between themes.
 Sub-headings are discouraged in shorter papers because often the result is an essay that is choppy and poorly organized.
 Avoid the use of paragraphs that are too small or too large.
 Small paragraphs, usually of only one or two sentences, are ineffective and suggest poor organization and journalistic writing (that is, writing for a popular rather than an academic audience).
 Large paragraphs, of greater than one page, suggest that the author has not taken enough time during the outline stage to group the evidence together effectively.
 As a rule of thumb, good paragraphs are about 100 to 250 words long, or five to ten sentences.
-(For example, this paragraph contains 150 words and seven sentences, and the next paragraph contains 204 words and nine sentences.)
+(For example, this paragraph contains 150 words and seven sentences, and the next paragraph contains 122 words and six sentences.)

 Paragraphs contain more than a recitation of facts.
 Each paragraph must have "singleness of purpose," also called "unity."
 That is, it must have a central idea, normally stated as the first, or topic, sentence.
 It must have evidence that proves the contention of the central idea.
-It should also have a conclusion that summarizes the findings reached within the paragraph.
+It should also summarize the findings reached within the paragraph.
 Some paragraphs end with a transition to the next idea by showing how the central idea in one paragraph logically leads to the central idea in the next.
+It is also common to include numerous "signposts" throughout the essay returning the reader to the key aspects of the argument that were demonstrated in the paragraph, or in a closely related series of paragraphs.

 Depending on the length of the paper, each theme will likely require the preparation of several paragraphs, which, in addition to each paragraph having a central idea, should collectively prove the contention of the theme.
 In the first theme of the outline provided in Part I above, entitled "Preconditions," the central contention is that World War I had several "long-term" causes.
 This would be proven through several paragraphs (one on Anglo/Franco-German Rivalry, one on the alliance system, and one on African imperialism), each with a central idea but each also ultimately contributing to the broader contention about long-term causation.
 This process continues until you have completed each of the themes and sub-themes listed in the outline.